Stedi/jsonata-rs/README.md

 ```

 In `tests/testsuite/groups` are the tests groups that are passing, while `tests/testsuite/skip` contains the groups that still require feature implementation.
 There may be tests in the remaining groups that do pass, but I don't want to split them up - only when a test group fully passes is it moved.

+## Development status and goals

+### Status

+There are several issues to be resolved:

+- There are obviously still a bunch of missing features.
+We're aiming for feature parity with the reference implementation wherever feasible.
+- The API has not had any real thought put into it yet.
+- This implementation attempts structural sharing of the input and output values with minimal heap allocations.
+This was a lot of effort working out the lifetimes that may not be worth it.
+We may consider removing Bumpalo in the future.
+- We have made a couple of optimization passes, but there are still lots of opportunities for improvement.
+- The code is spaghetti in some places and could be more Rust-idiomatic.

+### Goals

+- Feature-parity with the reference implementation (within reason)
+- Clean API and idiomatic code (i.e. make the easy things easy and the complex possible)
+- Well-documented for users and easy to onboard for contributors
+- Efficient and optimized with minimal low-hanging fruit.

 ## Contribution